Aldair402/wav2svp/README.md

 ### Usage

-You can download the **One click startup package** from [releases](https://github.com/SUC-DriverOld/wav2svp/releases), unzip and double click `go-webui.abt` to start the WebUI.
+You can download the **One click startup package** from [releases](https://github.com/SUC-DriverOld/wav2svp/releases), unzip and double click `go-webui.bat` to start the WebUI.

 ### Run from Code